ewpratten/HowToComputer/README.md

 ## Introduction
 This is partially a school project but mostly for me to learn about how computers work at the machine code level.
 <br><br>
+A little bit of important information going in to this is, as of the time of me starting this document (Monday, December 4, 2017) I do not know anything about x86-64 assembly or computer architecture.
+I also have no experience in lua and didn't even know that I could get it from [AUR](https://www.archlinux.org/packages/extra/x86_64/lua/) until a few days ago.
+<br><br>
 Most of the examples will be shown at four levels.
 First, an example of what the user sees (ex. a window with a button).
 I will be calling this the **User** level.
 Second, an example of the underlying code in a high level, interpreted language.
 I have chosen python because of it's simplicity and flexibility.
 Third, an example in C / C++  .
 Fourth, an example in [**machine code**](https://en.wikipedia.org/wiki/Machine_code) specifically, x86-64 assembly.
 I chose assembly because is a good way of showing what is happening on the computer at the lowest level.
 <br><br>
 An important detail to note is that all of the tutorials are designed for a **linux** system running on a **x86-64** cpu.
 The examples may work on other operating systems and architectures but have **not been tested. **